 How are they treated?

-You can treat pinworm infections with over-the-counter and prescription medicines.
-These medicines can help keep you from getting infected again and from spreading pinworms to other people.
+You can treat pinworms with over-the-counter or prescription medicine that kills the worms.
+Treatment can help keep you from getting infected again and from spreading the infection to other people.

-- Bathe and change your underwear every day.
+- Bathe or shower every day.

 Frequently Asked Questions

 - American Academy of Pediatrics (2015).
 Pinworm infection.
 In DW Kimberlin et al., eds., Red Book: 2015 Report of the Committee on Infectious Diseases, 30th ed., pp. 621–622.
 Elk Grove Village, IL: America Academy of Pediatrics.